 The School District uses funds to maintain its financial records during the year.
-A fund is defined as a fiscal and accounting entity with a self balancing set of accounts.
+A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.
 There are three categories of funds: governmental, proprietary and fiduciary.

 Governmental Funds Governmental funds are those through which most governmental functions typically are financed.
 Governmental fund reporting focuses on the sources, uses and balances of current financial resources.
 Expendable assets are assigned to the various governmental funds according to the purposes for which they may or must be used.
 Current liabilities are assigned to the fund from which they will be paid.
-The difference between governmental fund assets and liabilities is reported as fund balance.
+The difference between governmental fund assets and deferred outflows of resources and liabilities and deferred inflows of resources is reported as fund balance.
 The following is the School District's major governmental fund: